Amazon itself is even putting support into regular household appliances and products.

 Anyone with an Amazon Echo device knows the way to get the best results out of the speaker is to place it as close as you can to the middle of the room, so it makes even more sense to have one ceiling mounted.
 This is where First Alert have essentially combined two products to create the perfect result.

-Announced at CES, the Onelink Safe & Sound device combines a smart smoke and carbon monoxide detector with Amazon Alexa.
+The Onelink Safe & Sound device combines a smart smoke and carbon monoxide detector with Amazon Alexa.
 This hardwired alarm then becomes much more than just a little box to keep you safe, it also acts as an omnidirectional speaker for music playback and a hands-free voice assistant via built-in Alexa compatibility.

 With this smoke detector installed you'd be able to play music, control other smart home devices in your house and interact with Alexa in a variety of other ways.
 It's also compatible with an app to allow you to test and silence the alarm when necessary and even use it as a nightlight if you need to.

-Alexa powered light switches
+Alexa powered light switches and plugs

-Smart lighting for the home is available from a number of manufacturers and those devices often include Amazon Alexa compatible skills that allow you to control your lights using your voice and an Amazon Echo device.
+Smart lighting for the home is available from a number of manufacturers and those devices often include Amazon Alexa compatibility, with skills that allow you to control your lights using your voice and an Amazon Echo device.
 Now some of these devices are going even further with manufacturers baking Alexa right into the design of the products.

 iDevices smart light switch